Cian911/switchboard/README.md

 See the video below as example.
 Here, I give switchboard a path to watch, a destination where I want matched files to move to, and the file extension of the type of files I want to move.

+You can also visit https://goswitchboard.io/ for all your documentation needs, news, and updates!

 [![asciicast](https://asciinema.org/a/cWSUfcUCU4Wd5rQEs5Detf7gn.svg)](https://asciinema.org/a/cWSUfcUCU4Wd5rQEs5Detf7gn)

 ### Installation